 While the advisor was registered with the firm, he took advantage of firm-sponsored programs, whereby advisors could be reimbursed for up to 20% of the cost of eligible computer products and exercise equipment.
 The advisor participated in the program for about seven years, without incident.

 Then in 2013, the advisor purchased a laptop and an elliptical machine and sought partial reimbursement through the firm’s programs.
 He followed all instructions and was reimbursed about $400 by the firm.
 Upon using the equipment, he realized that it did not meet his needs, and he returned the items.
-There was no provision of the reimbursement program that required advisors to report returned items.
+There was no provision in the reimbursement program that required advisors to report returned items.

 About five years later, in 2018, the advisor was approached by the firm’s director of security and compliance manager, who confronted him about the items that had been returned back in 2013.
 Despite the fact that the advisor had satisfied all of the firm’s program’s written requirements, he was asked to leave the premises.